-Step 1: Meet with your key customers
+Step 1: Meet (virtually or in person, if permitted) with your key customers

-Step 2: Meet with your suppliers
+Step 2: Meet (virtually or in person, if permitted) with your suppliers

 Step 3: Contact tax authorities

-If you can’t pay your taxes, notify the authorities and work out a payment plan with them.
-Always pay your employees’ tax withholdings — it is a criminal offense to not pay sales tax which you have collected from your employees on behalf of the government.
-In fact, not doing so is considered theft and is punishable with jail time.
-Business owners consider this option more than I would like to admit, so I cannot emphasize enough that this is not an option under any circumstances.
+If you are unable to pay your taxes on time, notify the relevant tax authorities and work out a payment plan with them.
+Your accountant or a tax attorney can help you negotiate payment terms.
+However, make sure that you pay your employees’ payroll tax withholdings on time – it is a criminal offense to not pay payroll taxes which you have collected from your employees on behalf of the government.
+In fact, you could be held personally liable.

 Step 4: Contact your bankers

 Following these steps will help you buy time and get your stakeholders aligned with you rather than against you.
-Having a support network is integral to turning around a distressed business and it will keep key relationships intact through difficult times.
-In my next and final installment, I will review some success stories of companies that followed these steps.
+Having a support network is integral to turning around a distressed business and will keep key relationships intact through difficult times.